-The Most Frequently Released Air Jordans of All-Time
+The Most Frequently Retroed Air Jordans of All Time

-For the past two decades, Jordan retros have given us the opportunity to step foot in some of our favorite sneakers from the past.
+For the past two decades, Jordan retros have given us the opportunity to step foot in some of our favorite sneakers from the '80s and '90s all over again.
 However, some would argue that in recent years, a few classics have been ran into the ground with constant re-releases.
-Not only are some of the greatest Air Jordans returning for their fourth, fifth and sixth runs, but the time between retros is getting shorter.
-Is that necessarily a bad thing?
+Not only are some of the greatest Air Jordans returning for their fourth, fifth, and sixth runs, but the time between retros is getting shorter.

-Just how often are classic Jordans being re-released?
-We've put together a list of the most frequently released pairs of all-time.
+Just how often are iconic Air Jordans being re-released?
+We've put together a list of the most frequently retroed models of all-time.
 Different variations of each shoe were considered, but low-tops and re-stocks weren't factored in.
 Scroll through below and let us know if you think Jordan Brand should consider giving some of these classics a break.

 Air Jordan 11 'Bred'